 Single Stream Recycling

-All Bucknell University Dining locations offer containers for Single Stream Recycling, a system in which all recyclable materials are placed, unsorted, into one recycling bin and sorted by state-of-the-art processing equipment at a Material Recovery Facility.
-Waste containers are clearly labeled to differentiate between "Trash" and "Single Stream Recycling" to reduce confusion, and all recyclable materials can go into the one container.
+All Bucknell University Dining locations offer containers for single stream recycling, a system in which all recyclable materials are placed, unsorted, into one recycling bin and sorted by processing equipment at a material recovery facility.